Korbu

 • Trip planning assistance: Would you like Gunung Bagging to personally help you in arranging your whole trip?
 Please contact us here.

-• Permits: Two permits required – Dam permit and Forestry permit.
+• Permits: Two permits required – Dam permit and Forestry permit required usually at least 2 weeks before.
 Most local guides in Ipoh are familiar with the procedure.
-RM15 required in advance, usually at least 2 weeks before.
-The Dam gate opens at 6am and closes at 7pm.
 You can register and pay for an e-Permit online from the Forestry Department of Malaysia website.
 The dam gates are open from 6am to 7pm.

 Local Average Monthly Rainfall